 Vocabulary differences

 There are hundreds of vocabulary differences between Spain and Mexican Spanish, though most everyday vocabulary is shared.
-Some common examples:
+Here are the most common ones you will encounter:

 | Meaning | Spain Spanish | Mexican / Latin American |